chrisfonte/stream-metadata-monitor/README.md

 - 🎵 Robust extraction and display of audio properties (codec, bitrate, sample rate, channels)
 - 💾 Audio properties persist across restarts and are always displayed as "last known" if not currently available
 - 🗂️ JSON structure is designed for easy integration and historical tracking
+- 🗒️ **Basic file-based logging in silent mode:** Each stream logs to its own file (e.g., `groovesalad-256-mp3.log`) for easier debugging and monitoring.

 ## Usage